A Capital Introduction in the Kingdom of Clouds

 Where to Stay Tonight

-Norzin Lam or Chubachu Area (Hotel (e.g., Hotel Druk or similar))
+Norzin Lam or Chang Lam area (Mid-range hotel like Hotel Druk or similar)

-Central location within walking distance of shops, restaurants, and the weekend market.
+This central location puts you within walking distance of many restaurants, shops, and the main pedestrian zone in Thimphu.

 2